Haller-x/Data-Science/data/README.md

-# Most datasets are large, so there is a download link for each notebook!
+# Most data sets are large, so there is a link to download data on each notebook!